opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/policy.md

 * specific _Engines_, that are services with the ability to execute a policy, defined through:
     * unique name
-    * URL to reach the Engine or the Adapater for the Engine
+    * URL to reach the Engine or the Adapter for the Engine

 * _Policy Implementations_, that represent a Policy including:
     * the _Engine_ for the execution